 1

-This module provides an outline and module list for the course.
+This module provides an overview of the course.

 2m